LEARNAcademy/syllabus/ruby/intro.md

 ### Arrays

 Arrays are ordered collections of objects.
-Arrays can hold objects of any data type and each element can be reference by an index.
+Arrays can hold objects of any data type and each element can be referenced by an index.
 Arrays are zero based, so the index of the first element is zero.

 ```RUBY
 > my_nums = [8, 9, 10, 11, 12, 13]